Ralph Macchio

 19 Year Old Ralph Macchio in Eight is Enough

-At 22, Macchio looked much younger and joined a cast of relatively unknown young actors portraying troubled teens in Francis Ford Coppola's drama "The Outsiders."
-His character, Johnny Cade, is a shy, skinny boy who receives special warmth from the rest of the "greaser" gang.
-Other members of the cast included Tom Cruise, Matt Dillon, Rob Lowe, and Patrick Swayze – this film opened the door to Hollywood for all of them.
+At 22, Macchio looked much younger than his age and joined a cast of relatively unknown young actors portraying troubled teens in Francis Ford Coppola's drama "The Outsiders."
+His character, Johnny Cade, is a shy, skinny boy who earns special protection from the rest of the "greaser" gang.
+Other members of the cast included Tom Cruise, Matt Dillon, Rob Lowe, and Patrick Swayze – this film launched all of their Hollywood careers.

-Director John G. Avildsen spotted Macchio in the role of Johnny Cade and began working on the youth film about martial arts "The Karate Kid" (1984).
-Ralph was perfect for the main role of Daniel LaRusso, the new kid at a school dominated by bullies from the Cobra Kai dojo.
-With the help of his new friend, Japanese karate master Mr. Miyagi, Daniel becomes stronger and defeats his main tormentor – Johnny Lawrence, the best student of Cobra Kai.
+Director John G. Avildsen saw Macchio's performance as Johnny Cade and cast him in the martial arts youth film "The Karate Kid" (1984).
+Ralph was perfect for the lead role of Daniel LaRusso, the new kid at a school terrorized by bullies from the Cobra Kai dojo.
+With the help of his new mentor, Japanese karate master Mr. Miyagi, Daniel grows stronger and defeats his main tormentor – Johnny Lawrence, Cobra Kai's top student.

 Ralph Macchio Breaks Down His Most Iconic Characters - GQ

-The actor had only two weeks to prepare and learn karate techniques.
-He trained much longer for the shooting of the sequel, released two years later, about which he said:
+Macchio had just two weeks to prepare and learn karate techniques.
+He trained much longer for the sequel, released two years later, saying:

 This was like ballet.
 We barely touched each other.
 I had some dance training as a kid, and these fight scenes were choreographed, so I learned the choreography well.
 I had long, lanky limbs, so I looked like a crane...
 I used that to my advantage.
-As for being a technical fighter, I had a long way to go back then.
+As for being a technical fighter, I had a long way to go.

-In the second part, LaRusso goes to Japan with his master, and in the third part, he faces a new cunning enemy, Terry Silver, an army buddy of the "Cobra" sensei.
+In the sequel, LaRusso travels to Japan with his master, and in the third film, he faces a new cunning enemy, Terry Silver, an army buddy of the Cobra Kai sensei.

-During the filming of the three "Karate Kid" movies, Macchio landed the lead role in another film, "Crossroads."
-In Walter Hill's musical drama, he played the ambitious young guitarist Eugene Martone, dreaming of becoming the world's top blues musician.
-To achieve this, he makes a deal with Old Scratch, and the story unfolds according to genre conventions.
-Ralph's co-star was Joe Seneca, who played the old man Willie, who had experienced the price of a deal with the devil firsthand.
+While filming the three "Karate Kid" movies, Macchio landed the lead role in another film, "Crossroads."
+In Walter Hill's musical drama, he played ambitious young guitarist Eugene Martone, who dreams of becoming the world's greatest blues musician.
+To achieve this goal, he makes a deal with Old Scratch, and the story follows classic genre conventions.
+Ralph's co-star was Joe Seneca, who played old Willie, a man who had experienced the price of a deal with the devil firsthand.

-In the 1980s, Ralph tried his hand on Broadway, participating in the production of "Cuba and His Teddy Bear" and the musical "How to Succeed in Business Without Really Trying."
+In the 1980s, Ralph tried his hand at Broadway, appearing in "Cuba and His Teddy Bear" and the musical "How to Succeed in Business Without Really Trying."

-In 1990, he starred with Robert Downey Jr. in the comedy "Too Much Sun," in 1992 played one of the main roles in the movie "My Cousin Vinny" alongside Marisa Tomei and Joe Pesci, and then disappeared from the radar for many years, occasionally appearing in TV shows (such as "Dancing with the Stars" in 2011, where he finished fourth) and series with cameos ("Entourage," "How I Met Your Mother").
+In 1990, he starred with Robert Downey Jr. in the comedy "Too Much Sun," in 1992 played one of the main roles in the movie "My Cousin Vinny" alongside Marisa Tomei and Joe Pesci, and then largely stepped away from the spotlight for many years, making occasional TV appearances (such as "Dancing with the Stars" in 2011, where he finished fourth) and series with cameos ("Entourage," "How I Met Your Mother").

 Ralph Macchio in My Cousin Vinny

 Macchio also worked as a producer: in 2012, he took on the filming of the documentary project "American Gypsies" for National Geographic.
-His friend's son was shooting a story about the Johns, a New York gypsy clan, for film school.
-When Ralph saw his work, he was inspired to dispel the negative stereotypes about gypsy culture.
+His friend's son was making a film school project about the Johns, a New York Romani family.
+When Ralph saw the footage, he was inspired to challenge negative stereotypes about Romani culture.

-...In the first season, viewers will see the search for a balance between the American dream and centuries-old gypsy traditions...
-Gypsy court, wedding, conflicts, and dilemmas...
+...In the first season, viewers will see the search for a balance between the American dream and centuries-old Romani traditions...
+Romani court, wedding, conflicts, and dilemmas...

 In 2012, he appeared in the biographical film "Hitchcock" – played screenwriter Joseph Stefano, who had adapted Robert Bloch's novel "Psycho" for Alfred Hitchcock's film adaptation.

-A new wave of recognition came to Macchio in 2018 with the premiere of the series "Cobra Kai," which is a direct continuation of the "Karate Kid" trilogy.
-The plot tells how two old enemies have changed over many years: Johnny, once a successful athlete, became a loser and an alcoholic and, disillusioned with everything, decided to open a karate school under the old name "Cobra Kai."
+Macchio experienced a career resurgence in 2018 with the premiere of the series "Cobra Kai," which is a direct continuation of the "Karate Kid" trilogy.
+The story follows how two former rivals have evolved over the decades: Johnny, once a successful athlete, became a down-and-out alcoholic who, disillusioned with life, decides to open a karate school under the old name "Cobra Kai."

-Ralph's character, the successful owner of a chain of car dealerships Daniel LaRusso, mourning the death of his mentor Mr. Miyagi, fears that "Cobras" will once again terrorize the local youth, and opens his dojo, preaching Miyagi's principles.
+Ralph's character, the successful owner of a chain of car dealerships Daniel LaRusso, mourning the death of his mentor Mr. Miyagi, worries that the "Cobras" will terrorize local kids again, so he opens his own dojo teaching Miyagi's principles.

 Young students Lawrence and LaRusso in the series were played by Xolo Maridueña (Miguel), Mary Mouser (Samantha), and Tanner Buchanan (Robby).
-The series' success, initially conceived as a web project, was staggering and led to five more seasons.
+The show's success was phenomenal – what started as a web series eventually ran for six seasons total.

 Talking about his favorite moments from filming the fifth season, Ralph admitted he had two – one comedic and one dramatic, specifically those he was involved in: